 NEW YORK (AP) — The latest on developments in global financial markets (all times local):

-Bond prices fell.
-The yield on the 10-year Treasury note rose to 1.72 percent.
+Oil gained a cent to $45.75 a barrel in New York.
+Bond prices drifted lower and the yield on the 10-year Treasury note rose to 1.57 percent.